Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 - ✅ Motion blur direction and intensity align
 - ✅ VFX elements progress logically
 - ✅ The story flows like a single continuous shot

+**PLUS: The Last Frame Method** - Extract the final frame of each clip and use it as the starting image for the next clip, guaranteeing pixel-perfect continuity!

 ---